Trilogy at Power Ranch

 4444 E. Haven Crest Drive, Gilbert, Arizona 85297

 Stylish, Gated 55+ Neighborhood of Trilogy is Within Larger Development of Power Ranch and Has Single Family Homes, a Golf Course and a Large Clubhouse

 The all ages development of Power Ranch is just outside of Phoenix in southern Arizona.
 Construction began in 2000.
 At buildout, the community should cover 2,284 acres and contain 11 neighborhoods, 7,400 homes and 240 acres of open space.
 Trilogy is a gated 55+ neighborhood within Power Ranch.

 The approximately 2,000 Trilogy single family homes were built by Shea Homes from 1999 to 2008.
 Open floor plans are standard and range in size from 1,140 square feet to more than 3,000 square feet.
 All residences are single story and feature Mediterranean architecture with a stucco exterior and a tile roof.
 The attached two car garage faces the street.
 Drought-resistant landscaping primarily consists of decorative rocks, bushes, cacti and short trees.

-Trilogy prices start in the mid- to high-$200,000s.
+Trilogy prices start in the low-$400,000s.
+The HOA is $153 per month.
 Please verify these prices with a Realtor as they may change.

 The attractive 27,000 square foot San Tan Clubhouse features a fitness center, a cyber cafe, a food cafe, a grill, a ballroom, a library, a theater and more.
 Outside, swimming pools, tennis courts, bocce ball courts and an 18-hole golf course await.
 A full-time activities director administers an assortment of classes, clubs, and events.
 Stocked ponds and walking trails dot the well maintained grounds.